Book Book Your Stay

 2. Navajo Lake Loop Trail

-If you want a longer lake day, Navajo Lake Loop is the one to keep on your list.
+When someone wants a longer lake day, Navajo Lake Loop is the conversation.
 The Forest Service describes it as an 11.5 mile loop, with open aspen stands on the north side and higher views of the lake on the south side.
 The same page also notes that you can hike shorter sections instead of committing to the whole loop.

 More info: Navajo Lake Loop Trail on the Forest Service site